-Respectful Workplace Policy:
+Respectful Workplace:

-1. Members are governed by the City's Respectful Workplace policy.
-All Members have a duty to treat members of the public, one another and staff appropriately and without abuse, bullying or intimidation and to ensure that their work environment is free from discrimination and harassment.
+- 1. Members are governed by the City's Respectful Workplace policy.
+All Members have a duty to treat members of the public, one another and staff appropriately and without abuse, bullying or intimidation and to ensure that their work environment is free from discrimination and harassment. - 2.
+All complaints received, involving members of Council under the Respectful Workplace policy shall be referred to the Integrity Commissioner for processing in accordance with both the said policy and the Council Code of Conduct Complaints Protocol - 3.
+The Ontario Human Rights Code applies in addition to the City's Respectful Workplace policy.